SpencerMycek/KineticistExpandedElements/README.md

 If you notice any issues, please contact me or open up an issue on this repository

 ## Changelog
+### v3.3.2 for v2.5.0y
+- Updated for game version
+- Kinetic Sharpshooter does not work.
+Having some issues on my end

+### v3.3.1 for v2.3.2c
+- Updated things so stuff should work without DarkCodex

 ### v3.3.0 For v2.3.1e
 - Bunch of misc changes